Postgraduate Course: Marketing Decision Analysis (CMSE11120)

 |Summary||This course aims to introduce students to the theoretical frameworks and tools used in marketing decision analysis.
 Students will earn an appreciation of the range of marketing metrics available to aid in the development and evaluation of marketing strategy as well as how to use basic modelling techniques to support marketing decision-making and planning.
 The course will also introduce students to basic computer software support for marketing decision analysis and the use of management science techniques through worked examples examining common marketing problems and decisions.

-This course aims to introduce the student to the theory and practice of marketing decision analysis, build knowledge and understanding of the relevant literature on marketing decision analysis, develop a critical appreciation of modelling approaches for marketing decision analysis and illustrate the central role of marketing decision analysis and its relevance to business.
+This course aims to introduce the student to the theory and practice of marketing decision analysis, build a comprehensive knowledge and understanding of the relevant literature on marketing decision analysis, develop a critical appreciation of modelling approaches for marketing decision analysis and illustrate the central role of marketing decision analysis and its relevance to business.

 Introduction to Course